basher/parcel-boilerplate-storybook/README.md

+> ## Testing Storybook HTML components
+> - There are issues with using Parcel 2 + Storybook 6 in the same repo.
+> - Therefore, this repo is now solely used to bundle static UI assets for consumption by [this separate storybook/html repo](https://github.com/basher/storybook-html).

-# Use Parcel to bundle UI
+# Using Parcel to bundle UI

 ## Boilerplate setup.

 Using Parcel bundler (instead of Webpack or Gulp) to manage:

 - ES6+ and TypeScript transpilation.
-- Sass.
-- PostCSS.
+- Sass and PostCSS.

 Also configured:

+- Polyfills dynamically imported for older browsers.
 - IE11 ponyfill for CSS variables.
 - ESLint, Stylelint, Prettier.
 - Git hooks.